-The presentation currency of the Company is the Canadian dollar, which is the same as the functional currency of the parent.
+The presentation and functional currency of the Company is the Canadian dollar.

-The functional currency of the Company and each of its subsidiaries are determined based on the currency of the primary economic environment in which that entity operates.
+The functional currency of the Company and its subsidiary is determined based on the currency of the primary economic environment in which that entity operates.

 Transactions and balances: